Does password complexity matter?

 MFA

-Does password complexity matter?
-Tables circulating on different websites show how many quintillion years it takes to brute force a password based on its complexity.
+We can see diagrams showing how many quintillion years it takes to brute force a password based on its complexity.
 Complexity matters, and “1234” and “password1” are not good passwords.
-However, I would argue that this is not the most essential factor.
+However, I would argue that this is not the most important factor.
 Let me explain why.

 There are two main scenarios we need to consider: